ghc-proposals/ghc-proposals/proposals/0000-template.rst

 0. No breakage
-1. Breakage only in extremely rare cases (e.g. for specifically-constructed examples, but probably no Hackage packages)
+1. Breakage only in extremely rare cases (e.g. for specifically-constructed examples, but probably no packages published in the Hackage package repository)
-2. Breakage in rare cases (e.g. a few Hackage packages may break, but probably no Stackage packages)
+2. Breakage in rare cases (e.g. a few Hackage packages may break, but probably no packages included in recent Stackage package sets)
-3. Breakage in uncommon cases (e.g. a few Stackage packages may break, but probably no head.hackage packages)
+3. Breakage in uncommon cases (e.g. a few Stackage packages may break)
 4. Breakage in common cases

 (For the purposes of this assessment, GHC emitting new warnings is not